DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 Dr. Wright studied the data, his brow furrowed.
 "It's like they were... refined somehow.
 Concentrated rather than diminished."

 "But that's not how bottlenecks work," Dr. Tyra replied.
 "They should have been wiped out, or at best, severely compromised.
-Instead, they became the foundation for our entire species."
+And look at this," she added, pointing to a different screen.
+"It's not just their genes.
+It's their gene *expression*.
+We're seeing widespread, heritable epigenetic changes in the survivors.
+It's as if the trauma of the bottleneck itself was a switch that permanently flipped their biology into a different operating mode.
+Natural selection doesn't do that in a single generation."

 ## The Seven Pairs Mystery